Skeletal Atavism (SA)

 Any information you include here is optional, but will be included on the certificate of results.

 Please be aware that by the conditions of the Skeletal Atavism (SA) patent license, the identity of the horse must be verified for CAG to perform the SA test.
 Samples may be collected by a veterinarian or studbook representative who can confirm the animal’s microchip identification.
-Alternatively, if the horse already has a DNA profile (on file with any laboratory or studbook), CAG can run a DNA profile from the submitted hair sample to confirm the animal’s identity (+24 EUR net).

 - The term “atavism” originates from the latin word “atavus” (“ancestor”) and refers generally to the reoccurance of ancient traits in recent species.